RESEARCH STARTER

 During the 1990s and 2000s, few soccer players could match David Beckham in skill and international popularity.
 From 2000 to 2006, Beckham served as captain of the English national team.
 While he was with Manchester United, the team won six Premier League Cups.
 In 2007, he helped Real Madrid to a Primera División championship.
 He also helped the Los Angeles Galaxy win two consecutive MLS Cup titles in 2011 and 2012.
 In his final professional season, he helped Paris Saint-Germain win the French Ligue 1 title in May 2013, becoming the first soccer player from England to win championships in four different national leagues.

 Beckham was active in his life after soccer.
-In 2012, he was a torch bearer as well as a notable promoter for the London Olympic Games.
-He became well-known for his work as a UNICEF Goodwill Ambassador and donations to other charities.
+In 2012, he was a torchbearer as well as a notable promoter for the London Olympic Games.
+He became well-known for his work as a UNICEF Goodwill Ambassador, as well as his donations to other charities.
+Beckham became co-owner of the Inter Miami CF team in 2014, though they did not begin playing until 2020 because of delays with their stadium's construction.
 In 2015, he started the David Beckham UNICEF Fund to help protect children endangered by violence, preventable death, and poverty.
 In 2023, a four-part documentary called Beckham, which detailed the icon's life and career both on and off the field, was released on Netflix to widespread critical acclaim.
+Beckham became an ambassador of The King's Foundation in 2024.
+The organization is a non-profit that promotes education in the arts, design, and architecture in the UK and internationally.
+In 2025, a collaboration between Inter Miami CF and UNICEF was announced, with the goal of increasing children's access to education in Latin America and the Caribbean.
+For his impressive sports career and his ongoing charity work, Beckham was knighted by King Charles in June 2025 as part of the king's Birthday Honours list.

 Bibliography